emkalkan42/New_42Examguide/README.md

 1️⃣ Level 1

 Permentations(abc-> bac -> bca ...)
-Queens(puting queens on the board with out puting them on a line) Salesman(getting the shortest way between points)).
+Queens (puting queens on the board with out puting them on a line) Salesman (getting the shortest way between points)
 RIP (Generate all balanced versions of a parentheses string by removing some parentheses.)

 2️⃣ Level 2